 If there are problems with the press, don’t make accusations of bias or unfairness.
 It is more productive (and less likely to backfire) if you deal with these problems internally and find solutions.

-And in any case, let yourself be advised by those who know.
+And in any case, accept advise by those who know.
 At Incognito we know something about this and we can contribute to help you.
+Shall we talk?
 Shall we talk?